Yuvrajxms09/modal_models/README.md

-Production-ready inference deployments for TTS and image generation models on Modal.
-Each model runs as a separate FastAPI service with GPU acceleration, persistent volume storage, and automatic scaling.
+Inference deployments for TTS and image generation models on Modal.
+Each model runs as a separate FastAPI service with GPU acceleration and persistent volume storage.

+**Note:** These are hobbyist deployments I run in my free time.
+They're not production-ready - missing authentication, rate limiting, proper error handling, and other production features.

 ## Models